PabloPalGil/PabloPalGil/README.md

 It is well-known that English is the language to-go when talking about IT.
 I have a certificed C1 English level (Cambridge English: Advanced (CAE)).

 <h2>Android?</h2>
-Finally, I would like to express my passion for mobile development.
+I would like to express my preference for mobile development.
 The games I developed have been intended and designed for Android.
-On the other hand, I actually started DAW (the W stands for web) and not DAM (the M stands for Multi-platform) because there was no option for DAM on semi-attendance, but they both share the first year.
-Now I'm trying to change and continue the second year on DAM.
-During the summer "holidays" (I'm still working as an engineer) I'm following an Android development course from Frogames to keep learning.
+I have some experience with Java but I believe I should change to Kotlin, that's why now I'm following an Android development course from Frogames to keep learning.
 The course: https://cursos.frogamesformacion.com/bundles/ruta-android

+<h2>Other stuff</h2>
 LinkedIn (only focused on the engineering career, so it may not be much appealing): www.linkedin.com/in/pablo-palanques-gil-297b6b12a